cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Intro**:

-- Patients in IPF (Internal Family Systems) therapy may imagine different ages during sessions
+- Patients in IPF (Ideal Parent Figure) therapy may imagine different ages during sessions
 - Imagining self as older can be part of remapping process
 - Resistance to generating ideal parent figures is common